moveit/moveit2/moveit_py/README.md

 # MoveIt 2 Python Library
 <img src="./banner.png" width="50%">

-`moveit` is a Python library for interfacing with the core functionalities of MoveIt 2.
+`moveit_py` is a Python library for interfacing with the core functionalities of MoveIt 2.
 The goal of this library is to provide a simplified interface for MoveIt 2 Python users.

 This Python library depends on [pybind11](https://pybind11.readthedocs.io/en/stable/index.html) for generating Python bindings.